KodrAus/rust-cross-compile/README.md

 ## Statically linking MSVCRT

-If we build our library for the MSVC target (which is the default for Windows) now, it'll dynamically link to the C runtime libraries:
+If we build our library for the MSVC target (which is the default for Windows) now, it'll dynamically link to MSVCRT:

 ```shell
 cargo build --target x86_64-pc-windows-msvc